proroklab/CoViS-Net/README.md

 The number indicates the upper limit on the HM3D scenes used for the data generation (0 would only generate the first scene, 800 all training scenes).
 The datasets will be moved to the `datasets` folder.

 ## Real-world dataset
-Download the dataset from [here](https://drive.google.com/file/d/1Bbf-S4_jxr5AdLceIrHYhLQitqkQBv8R/view?usp=sharing), move it to the `datasets` folder and extract the zip.
+The dataset can be downloaded [here](https://drive.google.com/file/d/1Bbf-S4_jxr5AdLceIrHYhLQitqkQBv8R/view?usp=sharing).
+You can also run the `download.sh` script from within the `datasets` folder.

 ## Training
 After generating the dataset, update the dataset path of the field `data/data_dir` in `train/configs/covisnet.yaml`.
 Update the logging configuration in `train/configs/logging.yaml` as appropriate.